Gab12123/DevOps/README.md

 ```
 - [See all users page](userapi/src/views/userslist.ejs)

 This page uses ejs (embedded javascript) to work.
-It is a templating language that make it possible to send data from our app to a HTML code and use it in the page.
+It is a templating language that makes it possible to send data from our app to a HTML code and use it in the page.

 We show our page with the *res.render* that is done after extracting all the users as JSON :
 ```javascript